learn-co-students/dsc-4-38-08-rdd-transformations-and-actions-lab-seattle-ds-career-040119/README.md

 You will be able to:

-* Apply the `map(func)` transformation to a given function on all elements of an RDD in different partitions.
+* Apply the `map(func)` transformation to a given function on all elements of an RDD in different partitions
-* Use `collect()` action to trigger the processing stage of spark's lazy evaluation.
+* Use `collect()` action to trigger the processing stage of spark's lazy evaluation
-* Use `count()` action to calculate the number of elements of a parallelized RDD.
+* Use `count()` action to calculate the number of elements of a parallelized RDD
-* Use `filter(func)` to filter unwanted data from RDDs.
+* Use `filter(func)` to filter unwanted data from RDDs
-* Develop an understanding of Python's lambda functions for RDDs processing.
+* Develop an understanding of Python's lambda functions for RDDs processing

 ## Start with a parallelized RDD